 It takes a lot of time and energy to build a social media strategy.
 After you start implementing that strategy, you need to make sure that you are going in the right direction.
 The best way to do that is to perform a competitive social media audit.

 Competitive social media audit?
 Sounds complex, doesn’t it?.

 But actually, it’s easy if you know how to do it.
 Nowadays, with the help of social media auditing tools, you can perform your competitive audit within seconds.
 As we have already discussed in social media benchmarking guide , competitive audit will help you create the right benchmarks for your social media performance.

 What is a competitive social media audit?

 Competitive social media audit is a technique which helps you identify how good or bad you are performing on social media as compared to your competitors.

-Social media competitive audit will help you decide whether you need to change your social marketing strategy or not.
-In this article, we are going to discuss what steps you should take when you perform a competitive social media audit and how you can do it for free in 4 simple steps
+Social media competitive audit (or competitive brand audit) will help you decide whether you need to change your social marketing strategy or not.

 Step 1: Identify your competitors